Robert Somerville

-Robert Eugene Somerville (born 1940 in Pittsburgh, Pennsylvania) was until his retirement the Ada Byron Bampton Tremaine Professor of Religion and Professor of History at Columbia University, New York.
+Robert Eugene Somerville (born 1940) was, until his retirement, the Ada Byron Bampton Tremaine Professor of Religion and Professor of History at Columbia University, New York.
 Since July 1, 2020, he has been the Tremaine Professor Emeritus of Religion.

+Biogr

-He has taught at Columbia since 1969, except for a year at the University of Pennsylvania (1976–1977).
+Born in Pittsburgh, Pennsylvania in 1940, Somerville taught at Columbia from 1969 until his retirement, except for a year at the University of Pennsylvania (1976–1977).

 Somerville did his doctoral work under Stephan Kuttner at Yale University.
 He has published widely on the high medieval history of the papacy and of canon law.
 He is internationally recognized as an authority on medieval church councils.
 With the publication of his 2011 book Pope Urban II's Council of Piacenza, he has published completely all the sources relating to the councils of Pope Urban II.

 Somerville is a member of the American Academy of Arts and Sciences and a Fellow of the Medieval Academy of America and of the Commission internationale de diplomatique.
 He is a corresponding member of the Monumenta Germaniae Historica in Munich and of the Bavarian Academy of Sciences and Humanities.
 He has received numerous awards, including two John Simon Guggenheim Memorial Fellowships, in 1974 and 1987.